Last updated: 23.08.2024

 Tip

-We recommend that you follow the instructions in Climate impact of CO2 emissions in grams, pricing weight instead, as the function has been further developed.
-For example, you can choose whether the CO2 emissions calculation should take into account the pricing weight.
-If you work with co-loads, you can also choose how the co-load order's estimated CO2 emissions are distributed between the original orders.
+We recommend following the instructions in Climate impact of CO2 emissions in grams, pricing weight instead, as the function has been further developed.
+For example, it is possible to choose whether the CO2 emissions calculation should take the pricing weight into account.
+If working with consignments, it is also possible to select how the CO2 emissions calculated for the consignment order are to be distributed between the original shipments.

 The CO2 emissions statistical report can be used to produce data on the climate impact of your transport operations in terms of carbon dioxide emissions and the type of fuel used.
-In order for Opter to calculate the climate impact, the settings described below must first be configured, then statistics on CO2 emissions can be created as often as required, see Create statistical report on CO2 emissions in tonnes.
+In order for Opter to calculate the climate impact, the settings described below must first be configured, then statistics on CO2 emissions can be created as often as required (see Creating a statistical report about CO2 emissions in tonnes).

 Tip